tangowithcode/tango_with_django_2/manuscript/chapter10-cookies.md

 If you need more secure cookies, then use session based cookies.

 1. Firstly, ensure that the `MIDDLEWARE_CLASSES` list in your Django project's `settings.py` module contains `django.contrib.sessions.middleware.SessionMiddleware`.
 If it doesn't, add it to the list.
 2. Configure your session backend `SESSION_ENGINE`.
-See the [official Django Documentation on Sessions](https://docs.djangoproject.com/en/1.9/topics/http/sessions/) for the various backend configurations.
+See the [Django Documentation on Sessions](https://docs.djangoproject.com/en/2.0/topics/http/sessions/) for the various backend configurations.
 3. Check to see if the cookie exists via `requests.sessions.get()`.
 4. Update or set the cookie via the session dictionary, `requests.session['<cookie_name>']`.